-You may not necessarily need the 50,000 Ultimate Rewards bonus from this card for your hotel stay.
+You may not necessarily need the 100,000 Ultimate Rewards bonus from this card for your hotel stay.
 Instead, you may be able to use it for your flights.
 Either way, you’re going to want an Ultimate Rewards earning card eventually, so it’s important that you get it early (while you’re under 5/24 and you still can).
-Time to talk about that unofficial but well-known 5/24 rule…

 Chase’s 5/24 policy is another reason to make this card a priority, and I’ll get to that in the next section.

 If a hotel stay in Japan is your goal, these are the 3 credit cards to consider: